 With the support of BBC Two NI

 A young woman has a dream: it’s a quick and uncomfortable sequence with a hunter, a bird, a dinosaur, and more.
-Then, she wakes up to go to work.
-As she walks in the streets, she notices a mural.
-All the pieces of her dream will gradually make sense by being shown mural after mural.
-The main character understands that her dream is the result of what she subconsciously sees every day on her way to work.
+As she walks in the streets to go to work, her dream gradually makes, mural after mural.